i2p/i2p.www/i2p2www/blog/2021/11/2/i2p-jpackage-1.5.1.draft.rst

 * No Mac-Specific changes.
 Mac OS is updated to build with JDK 17.

-For a summary of development see: https://i2pgit.org/i2p-hackers/i2p-jpackage-mac
+For a summary of development see the `checkins in i2p-jpackage-mac <https://i2pgit.org/i2p-hackers/i2p-jpackage-mac>`_
 {%- endtrans %}